blog-post-banner

 15_6.png

-And then hit the GENERATE a URL POSTBACK button once you are done.
+Then click GENERATE a URL POSTBACK once you're done.

 16_6.png

-Now, the postback URL in MaxConv always looks like this:
+The MaxConv postback URL always looks like this:

 [PLAIN]https://xxxxx.mcgo2.com/conv?clid=REPLACE&payout=OPTIONAL&txid={OPTIONAL}&currency={OPTIONAL}&event={OPTIONAL}[/PLAIN]